-The GLI Reserves and Resources Report includes Contingent and Prospective Resources and has been prepared in accordance with the standards contained in the COGE Handbook that are consistent with the standards of NI 51-101.
-GLI is a qualified reserves evaluator as defined in NI 51-101.
-The GLI Reserves and Resources Report included an evaluation of the natural gas resources of the Murucututu natural gas field (previously referred to as Gomo).
-Reserves were assigned to the Company's two existing Murucututu wells (197-1 and 183-1) and two additional development locations in the Company's December 31, 2021 reserves as evaluated by GLI as described within this Annual Information Form to which this schedule is attached.
+The GLJ Reserves and Resources Report includes Contingent and Prospective Resources and has been prepared in accordance with the standards contained in the COGE Handbook that are consistent with the standards of NI 51-101.
+GLJ is a qualified reserves evaluator as defined in NI 51-101.
+The GLJ Reserves and Resources Report included an evaluation of the natural gas resources of the Murucututu natural gas field (previously referred to as Gomo).
+Reserves were assigned to the Company's two existing Murucututu wells (197-1 and 183-1) and four additional development locations in the Company's December 31, 2022 reserves as evaluated by GLJ as described within this Annual Information Form to which this schedule is attached.
 Contingent resource was assigned to the area in proximity to the Company's existing Murucututu reserves, deemed to be discovered.
-The area mapped by 3D seismic west and north of the area defined as contingent was assigned prospective resource.
+The area mapped by 3D seismic west and north of the area defined as contingent was assigned prospective resources.

-December 31, 2021 Murucututu Contingent Resource
+December 31, 2022 Murucututu Contingent Resource

-Summary of Unrisked Company Gross Contingent Resources (2)(3) (4)(5) (6)(7)(8)
+Summary of Unrisked Company Gross Contingent Resources (2)(3)(4)(5)

-Development Pending Economic Contingent Resources Low Estimate Best Estimate High Estimate Residue gas (MMcf) 15,719 20,061 32,984 Natural gas liquids (Mbbl) 389 496 815 Barrels of oil equivalent (Mboe) 3,008 3,839 6,313
+Development Pending Economic Contingent Resources Low Estimate Best Estimate High Estimate Conventional natural gas (MMcf) 14,800 16,302 23,711 Natural gas liquids (Mbbl) 457 504 733 Barrels of oil equivalent (Mboe) 2,924 3,221 4,684

-Summary of Before Tax Net Present Value of Future Net Revenue of Unrisked Contingent Resources- M\$ (2)(3) (4)(5)
+Summary of Before Tax Net Present Value of Future Net Revenue of Unrisked Contingent Resources-\$000s (2)(3) (4)(5)

-Undiscounted 5% 10% 15% 20% Low Estimate 158,700 84,965 53,745 37,370 27,487 Best Estimate 222,759 109,139 67,223 46,563 34,432 High Estimate 415,317 193,940 119,715 84,746 64,509
+Undiscounted 5% 10% 15% 20% Low Estimate 197,575 103,633 65,254 45,386 33,458 Best Estimate 228,494 112,051 68,940 47,609 35,054 High Estimate 367,713 168,900 102,055 70,600 52,486

-The table below sets out the project development costs assumed in the GLJ Reserves and Resources Report in the estimation of future net revenue attributable to contingent resources and assumes first commercial production in 2023.
-The GLJ Reserves and Resources Report assumes capital deployment during 2023 for the drilling of wells and expansion of facilities.
-There can be no certainty that the project will be developed on the timelines discussed herein.
-Development of the project is dependent on several contingencies as further described herein.
-The information presented herein is based on company net project development costs.
+The table below sets out the project development costs assumed in the GLJ Reserves and Resources Report in the estimation of future net revenue attributable to contingent resources and assumes capital deployment starting in 2024 for the drilling of wells and first commercial production in 2024.
+The recovery technology assumed for purposes of the estimate is based on established technologies utilized repeatedly in the industry.